Apr 02, 2024

 • Staff burnout

-We've already discussed the fact that a lack of real investment is an issue in care settings of all sizes, and that on average, the budget allocated to wellbeing programmes tends to be almost nothing, but what are other barriers to wellbeing?
+We've already discussed the fact that a lack of real investment is an issue in care settings of all sizes, and that on average, the budget allocated to wellbeing programmes tends to be almost nothing, but what are other barriers to wellbeing in care homes?

 • Resistance to change: Some people are less receptive to changes in their routine or think that the way it has always been done is the way it should be done

-• Lack of awareness or training: Staff might not know about the importance of wellbeing or how to help residents
+• Lack of awareness or training: Staff might not know about the importance of wellbeing in care homes or how to help residents

 • Cultural or organisational norms: The culture of the care home might not prioritise activities